tats-faire/Born2BeRoot-Project-Scripts/README.md

 ## Bonus Part

-The bonus part offers additional tasks: setting up partitions correctly, creating a functional WordPress website, and setting up a custom service.
+The bonus part offers additional tasks: setting up partitions in a particular structure, creating a functional WordPress website, and setting up a custom service.
 Bonus tasks are evaluated only if the mandatory part is completed perfectly.

 I chose keyboard-configuration as my custom service, since this package simplifies the process of changing the keyboard layout in case evaluators have different preferences.